-THE ENGLISH CHURCH, GALLE.
+THE ENGLISH CHURCH, GALLE

 The old Dutch Church, paved with tombstones and hung with mural monuments of the seventeenth and eighteenth centuries, has now an antiquarian interest.
 It is still used by the Presbyterian section of the inhabitants, and is well worth the attention of the visitor as a very good specimen of the places of worship which the Dutch erected wherever they formed a settlement.
 Churches and forts are the abiding evidences of the solid determination of the Dutch to remain in Ceylon.

 They had come to stay, and consequently spared no cost or trouble to make their buildings of a permanent character.
-The British colonists, on the other hand, make Ceylon their temporary home, and seldom intend to die there ; consequently they do not display great enthusiasm for permanent institutions ;
+The British colonists, on the other hand, make Ceylon their temporary home, and seldom intend to die there : consequently they do not display great enthusiasm for permanent institutions;

-THE DUTCH CHURCH, GALLE.
+THE DUTCH CHURCH, GALLE

-indeed, a whole century has passed without any attempt to build a cathedral worthy of the name, and with the exception of Galle there is scarcely a beautiful English church in the country.
+indeed, a whole century has passed without any attempt to build a cathedral worthy of the name, and with the exception of Galle there is scarcely a beautiful English church in the island.

 The most curious relic of the Dutch which still exists at Galle is, strange to say, a living creature.
 The grand old tortoise whose portrait we reproduce is supposed to have belonged to one of the Dutch Governors some two hundred years ago.
-What the A LIVING RELIC.

-exact age of this venerable specimen of animal longevity is I cannot say, but it is probably a couple of centuries.
+What the exact age of this venerable specimen of animal longevity is I cannot say, but it is probably a couple of centuries.
 He is at present in the possession of Mr. J. Reddie Black, and has the run of the splendid grounds of his country house at Hirimbura, near Galle.
 He is very docile and ever ready to attract the attention of anyone who is likely to offer him a plantain.
 His enormous size may be gathered from comparison with the fifteen-year-old boy who stands near him.
-He would find no difficulty in carrying several such boys upon his back at one time.
-We have said that Galle is a centre of the coconut industry, and we have seen how the whole neighbourhood is covered with palms which shade every road and even droop right over the sea.
-Nowhere are we impressed so much by the scenery of this palm-
+He would find no difficulty in carrying several such boys on his back at one time.